Business Rates Calculator UK 2025/26

 Available Business Rates Reliefs

 The UK government offers several relief schemes to reduce business rates bills.
 Eligibility depends on your property type, rateable value, and business circumstances.
+If you also run a limited company, it is worth checking your Corporation Tax and VAT liabilities alongside your rates.

 Small Business Rate Relief Up to 100%